yashsinha1611/sfdocs_Build_AI/docs/Tracing/java/capture_request_body.md

 sidebar_position: 3
 ---

-## Capture Request Body from Trace
+# Capture Request Body from Trace

+## Overview

-This feature allows you to save the request body of the HTTP transactions to a specific index such as a log.
+The **Capture Request Body** feature allows you to save the request body of an HTTP transaction.

 :::caution